 - Inspect well probes and sensors for residual build-up

 - Test manual electronic devices (such as portable probes)

 - Keep records of these tests for three years

 Will it work at your site?In general, groundwater monitoring works best at UST sites where:

 - Monitoring wells are installed in the tank backfill; and

 - There are no previous releases of product that would falsely indicate a current release.

 Will you be in compliance?

-For USTs installed [on or before 180 days after effective date], owners and operators may use groundwater monitoring as their primary method of release detection.
+For USTs installed on or before April 11, 2016 owners and operators may use groundwater monitoring as their primary method of release detection.
 When installed and operated according to the manufacturer's specifications and in accordance with the site assessment, groundwater monitoring meets the federal release detection requirements.
 Operation of the groundwater monitoring system at least once each month fulfills federal regulatory requirements.
 Groundwater monitoring can also be used to detect leaks in piping.
-USTs installed or replaced after [180 days after effective date] may no longer use groundwater monitoring as the primary method of release detection.
+USTs installed or replaced after April 11, 2016 may no longer use groundwater monitoring as the primary method of release detection.
 USTs must be secondarily contained and use interstitial monitoring.